mehulkar/mehulkar.com/source/blog/2023/02/the-fediverse-at-work.md

 One of the challenges of the way we track work today is that it's never clear *where* the Source of Truth is.
 If you have something to say about a project, should you comment on the Notion doc that started it all?
-Should you start a thread a new thread in Slack?
+Should you start a new thread in Slack?
 Review the Pull Request? **The fediverse turns this upside down**.
 Instead of designating a source of truth among many platforms, it's *actually* a multiplayer system.
 You can react and reply to entities from any platform and each client can present it the way it wants to.
 An activity may *start* on a platform, but after that it's a series of interactions from any client-server combination.
 Notion can participate.
 Loom can participate.
 Figma and Github can participate.
 Heck, you could participate from your command line if you really wanted.
 That's really the key.
 Platforms have their own entity models, but they are *participants* in the same universe.
 And they can do this without developing custom integrations for every platform they want to integrate with.

 As an individual contributor, on the other hand, you can participate in this universe through any of these platforms. if you want to live in Github, you